-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Globalwise Investments, Inc. (a development stage company) as of December 31, 2000 and 1999 and the results of its operations and cash flows for the years then ended and from inception on October 3, 1997 through December 31, 2000 in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Globalwise Investments, Inc. (a development stage company) as of June 30, 2000 and December 31, 1999 and the results of its operations and cash flows for the six months ended June 30, 2000, for the years ended December 31, 1999, 1998 and from inception on October 3, 1997 through June 30, 2000 in conformity with generally accepted accounting principles.